 As a communications specialist, there is nothing as daunting as a blank page and a cursor mockingly blinking back at you.
 But to unravel a torment, you must begin somewhere.
 We’ve searched far and wide to gather the most effective online resources that will strengthen your writing skills.

-These tools will not only save you precious time, but will aid in organising your research, giving your writing some structure, and making your content stand out.
+These tools will not only save you precious time, but will aid in organizing your research, giving your writing some structure, and making your content stand out.

-Here are some of our favourites online resources for:
+Here are some of our favorites online resources for:

 - Project Management

 - Copywriting & Style

 Before taking the plunge into your own writing, how about unlocking a special superpower to read your audience’s mind?
 In reality, having insight into your reader’s mind is not limited to superheroes, but more of an essential step in the writing process any average Joe can do.

 Start off your piece by doing some research.
 What are people talking about?
 What are they interested in?
 By carrying out social listening before you begin writing, you might discover insights that will create new angles for your piece.